techidaily/site-android-transfer/source/_posts/in-2024-top-5-from-htc-u23-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 “How do I transfer contacts from HTC U23 to iPhone 14 or iPhone 15?”
 As mentioned earlier, data transfer between two devices is now as easy as falling off a log.
 It’s no longer required to engage in manual work because most of the steps involve automation.
 To help you in this regard, below are the top five techniques to copy contacts from HTC U23 to iPhone.
 Just try to commence each solution and find the best one that brings good progress.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/H2cXnI9oOvM?si=3nz2sBB124ln-83T&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Method 1: Import vCard to iCloud

 You can instantly copy contacts from HTC U23 to iPhone 14 or 15 by simply uploading your contact list to iCloud.
 Just make sure you’re uploading a Virtual Card File and your device is synced to your iCloud account.
 Here’s a quick guide on how to do it in easy steps.